mulberrysymbols/mulberry-symbols/README.md

 Two npm scripts are provided in `package.json`

-1. test - checks the symbols names against the `symbol-info.csv'
+1. test - checks the symbols names against the `symbol-info.csv`
 1. build - generates the .zip for distibution

 ## Releases